Software Development Life Cycle (SDLC) Explained: Phases, Models & Best Practices (2025)

 DevOps

-A culture and set of practices that bring development and operations teams closer together, emphasising automation, collaboration, and continuous delivery.
+A culture and set of practices bringing development and operations closer, emphasising automation, collaboration, and continuous delivery.

 Found this useful?
 Share this guide: